 You will be able to choose a window for your assessment within an 18 month timescale.

-EKLA is able to offer the programme through a local cluster to schools for £749 per person.
+EKLA is able to offer the programme through a local cluster at a price to schools of £749 per person.

-Applications for the NPQML programme with EKLA are now open.
+Applications for the NPQML Cohort 12 programme commencing in July 2018 with EKLA are now open.

 Closing date for applications to EKLA is Friday 25th May 2018.